Breda 38

 The Mitragliatrice Breda calibro 8 modello 38 per carri armati was an Italian tank-pattern machine gun used in the Second World War on the Fiat L6/40, the Fiat M11/39 and the Fiat M13/40.
-It was also adapted as infantry machine gun.
+It was also adapted to act as an infantry machine gun.
 The M38 is based upon the Breda M37.
 The Breda 38 received the German identification code Kampfwagen-Maschinengewehr 350(i).

 Development

-The Italians have also adapted it for use as an infantry machine gun.
-For this purpose the gun is mounted on a machine-gun tripod...by means of an adapter, and is fitted with a temporary rear sight on the right of the body and a temporary front sight on the right of the barrel at the muzzle.
-These temporary open sights take the place of the optical sight used when the gun is tank-mounted.
+It was also adapted for use as an infantry machine gun.
+For this purpose the gun was mounted on a machine-gun tripod by means of an adapter, and was fitted with a temporary rear sight on the right of the body and a temporary front sight on the right of the barrel at the muzzle.
+The temporary open sights took the place of the optical sight used when the gun was tank-mounted.

 Design details

 The gun is air-cooled, gas-operated, and magazine-fed, and has a quick-change barrel.
 Its operational features are simple, and it is extremely easy to field-strip or disassemble completely.
 The barrel is sufficiently heavy (4,5 kg) to enable it to fire a large number of rounds in quick succession without overheating.